Financial Aid Satisfactory Academic Progress Policy for Financial Aid Recipients

 *Calculations not resulting in whole numbers are rounded to the nearest whole credit

-Students who have failed to meet both the qualitative (GPA) and/or quantitative (pace) standards will receive notification from the financial aid office in writing – by mail and/or by email.
-Students who fail to make satisfactory progress after the warning period will lose their aid eligibility for the following term unless they successfully appeal and are placed on proba¬tion or the student attends summer school and successfully meets the stated requirements.
+If a student has failed to meet both the qualitative (GPA) and/or quantitative (pace) standards will receive notification from the financial aid office in writing – by mail and/or by email.
+Students who fail to make satisfactory progress after the warning period lose their aid eligibility for the following term unless they successfully appeal and are placed on probation or the student attends summer school and successfully meets the stated requirements.

-The student must contact the financial aid office when a grade of Incomplete is received.
-If an Incomplete grade is not completed by the timeline indicated in the Academic Regulation policies the grade could revert to an F and will then count towards the qualitative (GPA) progression requirement.
+Incomplete grades: The student must contact the financial aid office when the Incomplete is graded.
+If an Incomplete grade is not completed by timeline indicated in the Academic Regulation policies the grade could revert to and F and will then count towards the qualitative (GPA) progression requirement.
 Students who change majors will have their coursework for their original major count as attempted credits.

-Reinstatement of Financial Aid after SAP failure: As stated above, students who fail to successfully complete the minimum credit completion rate, fail to complete their program in the maximum time frame, or fail to meet the cumulative GPA requirement will have their financial aid suspended for the following term.
-Reinstatement of financial aid can be achieved by taking at least one of the following actions:
+Reinstatement of Financial Aid after SAP failure: As stated above students who fail to successfully complete the minimum credit completion rate, or fail to complete their program in the maximum timeframe, or fail to meet the cumulative GPA requirement will have their financial aid suspended for the following term.
+Reinstatement of financial aid can be achieved as follows:

-If an appeal is granted the student will have Federal funding reinstated for one semester and the student will be placed on “probationary status” for Title IV aid.
+If an appeal is granted the student will have federal funding reinstated for one semester and the student will be placed on “probationary status” for Title IV aid.
 The “probationary status” is for one payment period only.
 Students will be required to have an academic plan in place prior to beginning the term.
-The academic plan should be made in conjunction with the student’s academic advisor and student support services.
-The academic plan must be submitted to the Financial Aid Office.
-Progress will be monitored after the probationary term.
-If progress is achieved, Federal funding will continue until the next SAP review period.
+The academic plan should be made in conjunction with the student academic advisor and student support services.
+The academic plan must be submitted to the Office of Financial Aid.
+Progress will be monitored after the probationary term and if progress is achieved federal funding will continue until the next SAP review period.

 State grant financial aid requirements

-State grants may have a different standard of academic progress then the Federal standards.
-Students from out of state who have other state grant funds should check with their state of residence for academic eligibility requirements.
+State grants may have a different standard of academic progress then the federal standards.
+Students who have other state grant funds should check with their state for academic eligibility requirements.

 Students’ decisions to withdraw from courses after the term begins may affect their ability to complete the academic standards for state or federal assistance.
-It is the students’ responsibility to contact the Financial Aid Office to verify the effect that any course withdrawal may have on financial aid eligibility.
+It is the students’ responsibility to contact the Office of Financial Aid to verify the affect that any course withdrawal may have on financial aid eligibility.